 We recognized that millions of American families, parents and their children, are forced into a system that saddles them with decades of high-interest student loan debt.
 As education becomes more expensive, and wages stagnate, students are forced to take out larger loans to cover the cost of their education.
 The average undergraduate student now graduates with around $29,000 in debt, according to CollegeBoard.

 A graduate with $29,000 has an average monthly payment of $315 over a 10-year period.
 As a result, this rising generation is unable to pursue entrepreneurship, chooses to delay having a family, and finds themselves unable to save for the future.

-A group of student-debtors and concerned community members are forming a cooperative to enable graduates currently living in Washington State to refinance their debt.
-We are calling for student-debtors, investors, benefactors, and advisers who will come together to support a community-based approach to address student debt, increase the economic well-being of students in the community, and return the profits to the community rather than big banks.
+SSCoFi has brought together student-debtors, investors, benefactors, and advisers to support a community-based approach to address student debt, increase the economic well-being of students in the community, and return the profits to the community rather than big banks.

 SSCoFi Cooperative Principals